 Wondering what automotive technology is all about?
-We’ve got you covered!
-Automotive technology is a program of study that focuses on the mechanics and the technology that drive today’s vehicles.
-In-demand and up-and-coming, pursuing automotive technology as a career is a lucrative opportunity for individuals with a passion for problem solving, innovation, and analytical thinking.
+Automotive Training Center has you covered.
+Automotive technology is a program of study focusing on the mechanics and technology driving today’s cars.
+Pursuing automotive technology as a career can be a lucrative opportunity for those who have a passion for innovation and problem-solving.

-To help you get a better idea of what automotive technology entails as a field of study and a career option, ATC put together the following post.
+To help you get a better idea of automotive technology, and what the field entails, ATC has compiled this helpful post.

-In fact, cars have changed so much in the past few decades that it’s revolutionized the role of mechanic into the role of technician—and that’s where automotive technology comes in.
+As a matter of fact, cars have changed so much in the past few decades that it’s changed the role of the mechanic into that of a technician.
+That’s where automotive tech comes in.

-With that, the need for rising automotive technicians is accelerating to its peak.
-The automotive and maintenance sectors are expected to add an impressive 237,000 new jobs through 2020 and maintain a higher than average growth rate compared to other jobs on a national scale, reports the U.S. Department of Labor’s Bureau of Labor Statistics.
+The need for automotive technicians is rising.
+The automotive and maintenance sectors are expected to grow six percent between 2016 and 2026, with thousands of new jobs added over that time.
+The field is expected to maintain a higher than average growth rate compared to other jobs on a national scale, according to the U.S. Department of Labor’s Bureau of Labor Statistics.

 Why Study Automotive Technology?

-In addition to being in demand today, tomorrow, and for the foreseeable future, adding the ability to tap into these high-tech systems to the traditional mallet and wrench offers a variety of appealing benefits.
+In addition to being in demand today, tomorrow, and for the foreseeable future, adding technical capabilities to the traditional nuts and bolts of the job is appealing for a variety of reasons.

 Sustainable pay.
-Due to the technical emphasis of the role, an automotive technician’s entry-level pay is on the rise, too.
-As you add on years of experience and put the time and training in to earn ASE certification, technicians can look forward to advancing their earnings.
+Due to the technical emphasis of the role, an automotive technician’s entry-level pay is rising, too.
+As you add years of experience and put the time and training in to earn certain certifications, technicians can look forward to increasing their earnings.

 Abundant opportunities.
-Afraid you won’t want to be a service center technician a few years down the road?
-You don’t have to be.
-With opportunities across automotive fields, from diesel and custom painting to instructing the next generation of technicians, the automotive technician role is like an open door that can take you wherever you’d like to go in automotive.
+Wondering if you’ll still want to be a service center technician a few years down the road?
+There are many opportunities across automotive fields, from diesel and collision repair to instructing the next generation of technicians.
+The automotive technician role is sort of like an open door that can take you where you want to go.